Riclamin/Deceive-inc-loadout-capture/Readme.md

 ___

-## Versionfile(a.b.c.d) works as follows:
+## Versionfile(1.2.3.4) works as follows:
-a.
-Major release
+1. Major release
-b.
-Minor release
+2. Minor release
-c.
-Build version of minor release.
+3. Build version of minor release.
-d.
-Balance version.
+4. Balance version.
 During development will be updated regularly until everything is up to date with the current patch.
 Afterward should update once per patch unless undocumented changes are found.